The Discovery Project

 Like so many country manor houses of the time, the Pleasure Grounds were designed to celebrate the grandeur and wealth of its residents.
 Approaching carriage paths offered oblique views of the House, whilst long open avenues from the principle state rooms would have celebrated the shoreline setting.
 The eye would have been drawn across the grounds to the views beyond, over Holes Bay and across to Poole Old Town where the Spurrier’s trading ship masts are likely to have been seen rising above the quayside properties.

 Specimen Oak trees that previously framed the views can still be seen today.
 It is thought that some of these amazing trees may exceed 400 years old and recent studies believe that they can support over 2,300 difference species, over 300 of which are completely reliant on Oaks!
-To help retain these fabulous specimens, the team are clearing the ground below the canopy to provide space for the trees to flourish and reduce competition for vital nutrients, water and light – a woodland management technique called halo thinning.
+To help retain these fabulous specimens, the team have cleared the ground below the canopy to provide space for the trees to flourish and reduce competition for vital nutrients, water and light – a woodland management technique called halo thinning.

 Our Grade II* listed Georgian manor house would have stood proud among the lawns and grasslands when it was built 200 years ago, and commanded some pretty impressive views over Holes Bay and Poole Harbour.
 It was a House built for ‘looking at’ and we can’t wait for more of our visitors to really enjoy this spectacular building.